 - 20 minutes – cable pulls.
 Up, down, back, front, push and pull, with 5 to 15 lbs.
 Do as many reps as I can during the time.
 Extend the range of motion until it’s uncomfortable.
-If it hurts or is uncomfortable – stop immediately – move to something else.
+If it hurts or is uncomfortable, stop immediately and move on to something else.

 - 20 minutes – dumbbell curls, tri extensions, bench press, with 5 to 10 lbs.
 Do as many reps as I can during the time.
-Extend range motion until it’s uncomfortable.
-If it hurts or is uncomfortable – stop immediately – move on.
+Extend range of motion until it’s uncomfortable.
+If it hurts or is uncomfortable, stop immediately and move on.

 This routine is really causing me to get some range of movement back and stimulating my muscles.
 I experience a lot of fascia tightness after the workouts – which is strange – the metal bug grabbing me – but overall I am feeling much better.

-To-be-continued with an update after the doctor appointment and more specifics on a rehabilitation plan with input from a professional physical therapist.
+Read Clavicle Injury Recovery Part 2: Collarbone Fracture Rehabilitation Begins for an update after the doctor’s appointment and more specifics on a rehabilitation plan with input from a professional physical therapist.

 Check back soon!
 Good luck with overcoming your own challenges!!